 Reports to: Blue Parks Director

-Period: 3-4 months (currently reviewing applications for winter)
+Period: 3-4 months (we will begin reviewing applications for fall internships in late June)

 Hours: Negotiable.
 We will consider part-time applicants (20+ hours/week) or full-time applicants (35+ hours/week).
 Start and ending dates are flexible.